 5. If possible, slow down your replacement of large assets that depreciate quickly.
 For example, the first large asset many small business owners buy is often a car, which is expensive and has a high rate of depreciation.
 In the book The Millionaire Next Door, one of the top examples to build personal wealth is to avoid replacing your car for as long as possible.

 I learned this one the hard way.
 When I was in my 20s, I was buying BMWs every two years with very expensive maintenance costs.
 I “saw the light” in my early 30s and decided to curb my purchasing of the “latest and greatest” luxury cars.
-When I crunched the numbers, I realised that one habit has helped me accumulate tens of thousands of dollars more than I otherwise would have.
+When I crunched the numbers, I realized that one habit has helped me accumulate tens of thousands of dollars more than I otherwise would have.
 Today, my little hybrid is six years old, and I have just recently started to think about its replacement.

 6. Slow down on your routine personal expenses, especially if your business is in its startup years.
 Spreading out haircuts and doing your own nails will permit you to borrow less or pay yourself less so that you can spend more on building business revenue.

 8. Use credit cards only to finance assets, or pay them off each month.
-If you do need to use credit cards for a business expense, utilise it for purchasing business assets; then you at least maintain the value of that asset.
+If you do need to use credit cards for a business expense, utilize it for purchasing business assets; then you at least maintain the value of that asset.
 If you use credit cards for recurring business or living expenses and aren’t paying them off each month, you are digging a deeper hole and lowering your net worth, making it harder for you to build wealth over time.

-Investing in assets and reducing expenses will build your business’ net worth, make you more viable for a loan and increase your profits over time.
+Investing in assets and reducing expenses will build your business’ net worth, make you more viable for a loan, and increase your profits over time.
 Look for ways you can apply this to your business, and you’ll watch your money grow.